-Code Fellows boasts an 80% in-field placement rate and $70k average starting salary, but how exactly is Code Fellows getting graduates into developer jobs?
+Code Fellows boasts an 80% in-field employment rate and $70k average starting salary, but how exactly is Code Fellows getting graduates into developer jobs?
 We chatted with their Director of Partner Relations, Elizabeth Scutchfield, and Head of Instruction, Brian Nations, to learn more about the Code Fellows Career Accelerator program, their hiring partner relationships, and how they help grads land roles at Microsoft, Amazon, and Expedia!

 Elizabeth, you’re the Director of Partner Relations at Code Fellows – does that mean you work with a lot of employers?

 Elizabeth: I do work with a lot of employers, in fact in the last six months 65 industry partners have engaged with the Career Accelerator program by either hiring our grads or engaging in our various Employer Services.
 My background is in recruiting and human resources and I’ve also worked in higher education.
 I've learned about the skills gap between what universities are producing and what the industry needs.
 So when I moved to Seattle two years ago, I intentionally wanted to work at an immersive software development training program.
 Coding academies meeting a real need from an economic and skill development standpoint.

 And that's what led me to Code Fellows.
 I really resonated with Code Fellows’ mission and vision to help underrepresented populations make that pivot into tech.
 My job is about building strong relationships with the community at large in Seattle, which includes industry partners.
 We ensure that our graduates’ skills align with the needs of the local job market.
 We see ourselves as a steward of the Seattle tech community and iterate on our curriculum to meet industry needs.

 Brian, you’re the Principal Instructor at Code Fellows – how did you learn to code?
 Tell me about your journey to becoming Head of Instruction at Code Fellows.